elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-you-mathematically-represent-a-vertical-reflection-of-a-function.md

 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content explains how to mathematically represent a vertical reflection of a function over the x-axis by using the transformation rule y = -f(x) and provides a detailed example using the function f(x) = x^2.
+    This content explains the mathematical representation of a vertical reflection of a function over the x-axis, including transformation rules and steps to identify reflections with examples.
   page_keywords: >-
-    vertical reflection, function transformation, graph transformation, flipping graph, negating function values, parent function, example, mathematical representation, x-axis reflection, parabola comparison, function evaluation, comparing functions, graphing functions
+    vertical reflection, function transformation, mathematical representation, reflection over x-axis, negative function, graph transformation, example, parabola, function evaluation, graph plotting
 author: QuickTakes
 question: >-
     How do you mathematically represent a vertical reflection of a function?